giocomai/quackingllama/README.md

 When thinking mode is enabled, the LLM goes through an iterative “thinking” process before providing its answer.
 The “thinking” process is expressed in plain English and can be seen along with the response.
+When `thinking` is enabled, response time grows considerably, so you may want to extend the timeout options.

 See the following example:

 ``` r